* European shares sag, Wall St starts near record high

 which could end up in default if certain terms are breached.

-The ruble, at 36 to the dollar, was at its lowest
+The rouble, at 36 to the dollar, was at its lowest

-level since March 2009 as U.S. trading picked up.
-Ukraine's
+since early 2009 as U.S. trading picked up.
+Ukraine's hryvnia

-The market moves come as some investors have already been
+The market moves come at a time when some investors are

-pulling money out of emerging markets and putting it back into
+already pulling money out of emerging markets and putting it

 sharp falls on Tuesday, although dealers suspect the People's